Phazorknight/Cogito/Readme.md

 - Interaction Text When On: Self explanatory.
 - Interaction Text When On: Self explanatory.
 - Switch sound: AudioStream that gets played when switched.
+- Needs item to Operate: If this is on, the player can only switch this if the required item is in their inventory.
+- Required item: Self explanatory.
+- Item hint: Gets displayed if the player does NOT have the required item in their inventory.
-- Objects to Switch: Array of NodePaths.
-Add all the nodes of your scene that you want to get switched here.
-Each node added will get their visibility flipped when switched.
+- Objects toggle visibility: Array of NodePaths.
+Add all the nodes of your scene that will get their visibility flipped when switched.
 Please not that the nodes current status is assumed as the start status.
   For example: If you add a SpotLight node and you want the light to be OFF as its initial state, you need to hide the light.
 If you want the light to be ON as it's initial state, the Spotlight needs to be visible and is_on should be flagged.
+- Objects Call Interact: Array of NodePaths.
+Add all the nodes you want to call interact on.
+For example if you add a door here, the door gets opened/closed when you interact with the switchable.

 ### press_and_hold